HazemBittar/alumni/README.md

 The goal of this repo is to give you the best support in finding a job as a developer.
 There are many on-line resources that can help you get ready for a job, and we want to share the best of them with you.

-Please have a look at the following sections:
+Check <a href="https://github.com/HackYourFuture/alumni/wiki"> our wiki</a>, where you can read about the following subjects:

 WRITING your CV